Macquarie-MEG-Research/coreg/README.md

 % coreg_yokogawa_icp is a function to coregister a structural MRI with MEG data
 % and associated headshape information
 %
-% Written by Robert Seymour Oct 2017 (some subfunctions written by Paul
+% Written by Robert Seymour Oct/Nov 2017 (some subfunctions written by Paul
 % Sowman)
 %
 % INPUTS: